lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.43 Audience with the king ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Woodrow's title [Royal Aura]    |

 Speak to the thirsty cat girl near the weapon shop in Darilsheid while Woodrow has the [Son of Isaac] title set.
-Leen, one of the Seven Generals, and Kongman have a special competition.
+Leen, one of the Seven Generals, and Kongman will have a special competition.
 Woodrow, who did not participate, ends up being the one who wins.

 ![](stahn-guide/sub065_1.png)
+▲ Leen must have some serious HR complains to his name.

 ---